czottmann/obsidian-mononote/README.md

     2. Click "Add Beta plugin"
     3. Use the repository address `czottmann/obsidian-mononote`
 3. Enable "Mononote" under Settings → Options → Community Plugins

-## Known Issues

-When a pinned note is focussed, it might be opened again in another tab.
-For example, if the current daily note is focussed and pinned, using its hotkey will open it in another tab.
-For some reason, the `onFileOpen` event is not always triggered when a pinned tab is in front.
-My working theory is that this is a bug in Obsidian; I'll keep an eye on it.

 ## Development